 NEVADA OFFERS THE BEST PROTECTION AGAINST PIERCING THE CORPORATE VEIL

 When you incorporate in Nevada, you have the best protection against piercing the corporate veil THAN IN ANY OTHER STATE.
-(Delaware is also very good, but when you combine the veil-piercing factor and protecting the board of directors factor, Nevada provides more protection).
+(Delaware is also excellent, but when you combine the veil-piercing factor and protecting the board of directors factor, Nevada provides more protection).

 Nevada appears like an iron fortress to your creditors.
 The corporate veil has only been pierced two times in Nevada in the last 34 years.

-When you Incorporate in Nevada and register to do business in another state, let’s say, California, your attorney could tell you that you could get sued at any time, and it will be in California, so you don’t need to incorporate in Nevada.
-But what your attorney may not explain is that if you get sued, and the plaintiff wants to go beyond the corporation (because there is not enough money in the corporation or its insurance).
+When you Incorporate in Nevada and register to do business in another state, let’s say, California, your attorney could tell you that you could get sued at any time.
+It will be in California, so you don’t need to incorporate in Nevada.
+Your attorney may not explain that if you get sued, and the plaintiff wants to go beyond the corporation (because there is not enough money in the corporation or its insurance).
 The plaintiff could decide to sue you personally.
 This is known as piercing the corporate veil.

 UNDER THE INTERNAL AFFAIRS DOCTRINE, THEY CAN GO BACK TO THE STATE OF DOMICILE FOR PIERCING ISSUES.

 Under the Internal Affairs Doctrine, it says, “Courts traditionally look to the laws of the State of incorporation in resolving questions regarding a corporation’s internal affairs.

 2. Nevada Protects the Board of Directors and Officers